Reinforcement learning-based architecture search for quantum machine learning: Methods

-The environment of the RL agent is initialized by an empty circuit with all qubits initialized in the zero state.
-The agent then iteratively adds gates until a specified number $n_\text{maxdepth}$ of layers has been reached which triggers a resets of the environment.
-Furthermore, we found it beneficial to incorporate random initial architectures to improve the agent's exploration capabilities.
-These random restarts are executed with a probability of $20\%$, and they are achieved by randomly picking $n_\text{maxdepth}/2$ actions and ensuring that at least one feature encoding layer is included.
+The environment of the RL agent is initialized by an empty circuit with all qubits in the zero state.
+The agent then iteratively adds gates until a specified number $n_\text{maxdepth}$ of layers has been reached, which triggers a re-initialization to an empty circuit.
+Furthermore, we address the exploration-exploitation dilemma by incorporating random initial architectures to improve the agent's exploration capabilities.
+These random restarts are executed with a probability of $20\%$, and they are achieved by randomly picking $ \nicefrac{n_\text{maxdepth}}{2}$ actions and ensuring that at least one feature encoding layer is included.